 More than 30 million Congolese register to vote

 Bernadette Ntumba, 61, travels with her new voter’s card everywhere she goes.
-She is one of some 30 million people registered to vote in the Democratic Republic of the Congo’s second ever national elections, scheduled for 28 November this year .
+She is one of some 30 million people registered to vote in the Democratic Republic of the Congo’s second ever national elections, which took place on 28 November 2011.

 “I always have it with me because it also serves as an ID,” she says of her card, issued at one of 8,163 registration centres set up by the independent National Electoral Commission through a project supported by the United Nations Development Programme (UNDP), working together with the Congolese government.

 - Budget: USD 202,883,204, of which 64,084,575 for the voter registration process